moritzkschlegelmilch/performance-spectrum-patterns-miner/README.md

 - Confirm that the correct columns have been mapped.
 - Wait a moment in case the system is still processing the uploaded data.
 - If the spectrum is not shown properly, try deleting it and uploading again.
-- If problems persist and you think this may be a technical problem, feel free to reach out to us.
+- If problems persist and you think this may be a technical problem, reach out to us.

 ---